novix-sa/Pyplan/docs/User Guide/Model.md

 ### Button
 A button is created as a way to run scripts that make use of the model.
 Any custom task, like for example assigning a value or definition to a node, can be executed running a button.
-Different than nodes its definition do not require the "result = " sentence at the end, since there  no result is stored in
+Different than nodes its definition do not require the "result = " sentence at the end, since there is no result to be stored.

 ### Module
 ### Text